dumpstertree/curio-engine/README.md

 ## Philosophy

-Rather than chasing maximum theoretical performance, Curio prioritizes **approachability and clarity**, even when that means making deliberate trade-offs.
-The goal is to make engine behavior understandable, quick, and adaptable.
+Rather than chasing maximum theoretical performance, Curio Engine prioritizes **approachability and clarity**, even when that means making deliberate trade-offs.
+The goal is to make engine behavior understandable, quick to implement, and adaptable.

 - **Usability first**
   APIs are designed to be readable and explicit.
 Engine behavior should be easy to reason about, inspect, and modify.